Amos-Anderson/cpz-equity-data-reconstruction-and-extension/README.md

 ---

-*For questions about this pipeline, refer to the accompanying LaTeX documentation which describes every construction decision in full detail.*
+*For questions about this pipeline, refer to the accompanying pdf documentation `CPZ Data_Reconstruction and Extension Report.pdf` which describes every construction decision in full detail.*